Rowlinsons Banner Image

 Commercial Property Lease Renewals & Extensions Solicitors

-A commercial lease renewal or extension is the process of continuing your existing lease agreement beyond its original term, either by negotiating a new lease or formally extending the current one via a deed of variation.
+A commercial lease renewal or extension is the process of continuing your existing occupation beyond the original term, usually by negotiating and completing a new lease.
+In some circumstances, the parties may also agree a reversionary lease well in advance of expiry, allowing the new term to begin immediately after the current one ends.

-Whether you're a landlord or a tenant, understanding the options and obligations around renewing or extending a commercial lease is essential.
+Whether you're a landlord or a tenant, understanding your options and obligations around renewing or extending a commercial lease is essential.

 At Rowlinsons Solicitors, we make the process clear and straightforward from the outset.

 We’ll begin by reviewing your existing lease to confirm whether it's protected under the Landlord and Tenant Act 1954, which may give you the right to renew.
-If renewal is on the table, either party can start the process (tenants by serving a Section 26 notice, or landlords with a Section 25 notice).
+If renewal is available, either party can start the process (tenants by serving a Section 26 notice, or landlords with a Section 25 notice).

-We’ll guide you through each step, making sure all notices are served correctly and on time, typically between 6 and 12 months before the lease end date.
+We’ll guide you through each step, making sure all notices are prepared and served correctly and on time, typically between 6 and 12 months before the lease end date.

-Whether you're preparing for a lease to end, looking to extend early, or responding to a renewal notice, our specialist commercial property solicitors are here to protect your position and help you achieve your goals.
+Whether you're preparing for a lease to end, looking to plan ahead, or responding to a renewal notice, our specialist commercial property solicitors are here to protect your position and help you achieve your goals.

 How we can help with your Commercial Lease renewal